 5 Ways to Play with Your Wagon

-It’s finally March, and that can only mean one thing: National Little Red Wagon day is only a few weeks away!
-This month, we celebrate all of the adventures, laughs, smiles, and memories that have taken flight over years and generations in a little red wagon.
+During this time of uncertainty, play is more important than ever.
+During the month of March, we celebrate all of the adventures, laughs, smiles, and memories that have taken flight over years and generations in a little red wagon.
 Whether your little red wagon has been beloved for decades or is brand new straight-out-of-the-box, the love is there all the same.
-In honor of National Little Red Wagon Day on March 25, we’ve come up with a list of 5 fun ways to #PledgeToPlay with your wagon during the month of March…and beyond.
+To help your family continue #PlayingAtHome, we’ve come up with a list of 5 fun ways to #PledgeToPlay with your wagon during the month of March…and beyond.

 1. Road trip!